pingcap/tidb-dev-guide/contribute-to-tidb/write-document.md

 Good documentation is crucial for any kind of software.
 This is especially true for sophisticated software systems such as distributed database like TiDB.
 The TiDB community aims to provide concise, precise, and complete documentation and welcomes any contribution to improve TiDB's documentation.

+## Where you can contribute

+The TiDB community provides bilingual documentation.
+The English documentation is maintained in the [pingcap/docs](https://github.com/pingcap/docs) repository (docs repo) and the Chinese documentation is maintained in the [pingcap/docs-cn](https://github.com/pingcap/docs-cn) repository (docs-cn repo).
+You are welcome to contribute to either of the two.

+In a addition, you are also welcome to contribute to the [TiDB Operator documentation](https://github.com/pingcap/docs-tidb-operator) and the [TiDB Data Migration documentation](https://github.com/pingcap/docs-dm).

+This guide walks you through what and how you can contribute to the TiDB bilingual documentation in docs-cn and docs repos.

 ## What you can contribute

 You can start from any one of the following items to help improve TiDB Docs at the PingCAP website ([en](https://docs.pingcap.com/tidb/stable) and [zh](https://docs.pingcap.com/zh/tidb/stable)):